 Did you know that there are approximately 5 million elementary students in Canada who each potentially produce 66 pounds of garbage every year, just from their lunches alone?
 That’s a lot of unnecessary waste!

 But here’s the kicker – even if you’ve already switched to reusable containers, you and your kids might still be consuming chemicals and microplastics from all the plastic surrounding your snacks and drinks.
 So how do you opt for zero waste lunch while ensuring that you are consuming food that is free of chemicals?
 Dalcini Stainless offers some useful solutions that are worth a try, whether it is work lunches for adults or school lunches for kids.

 1. Send fruit in its natural packaging – bananas, apples, and oranges are great options, given their healthful attributes and high nutritional quotient.
 However, packing these healthy foods in chemical-emitting plastic boxes defeats the purpose of mindful eating.
 So consider sending fruits in their natural covering.
 And if your child’s school doesn’t have a green bin, add an extra empty container in their lunch box for the organic waste that can be returned home for compost.

 2. Keep mornings simple by prepping your veggies ahead of time!
 Keep a container of cut-up carrot sticks and cucumber slices in the fridge for easy access during lunch prep.
 This also enables your kids to easily make their own lunches!
 More importantly, it’s an effective way to incorporate raw, fresh vegetables in your diet while simultaneously eliminating litter altogether.
 Say good-bye to harmful chemicals and retain the freshness of veggies and dips by packing them in stainless steel containers.

 3. Batch-bake a week’s worth of mini muffins, granola bars, and fruit leathers.
 Made extra?
 Freeze what you don’t need and you’ll really be ahead of the game for the following week!
-These homemade goodies can be sent in your reusable containers and will avoid packaging altogether.
+These homemade goodies can be sent in your reusable food storage containers and will avoid packaging altogether.